 In the US, share vesting is a practice which legally exists and is common among businesses.
 On the other hand, in the UK vesting shares is not a widespread practice.
 Any UK business has to specifically write share-vesting clauses into contracts explicitly and in detail, as the process is not well known in the UK.
-Any doubts?
-Consult a lawyer!

-What Are Vested Shares?
+What are Vested Shares?

 Vesting refers to the process by which an individual can earn shares/equity in a business over time (typically four years or fewer).
 It basically means you’ve served time in your business to the point where you gain the right to own stock.
 Think of it as issuing shares only when certain milestones have been achieved or some period of time has passed.